 Eating suha is different.
 It has a relatively thick rind.
 Peel removal is done with a knife.
 The numerous juice sack is further enclosed in a tough half moon skin.
 Care should be exercised in removing the juice sacks.

 The taste is slightly sweet and slightly sour.
 Some varieties are more sour while others are sweeter.

 Why I never love eating suha?
 Suha is bitter tasting.

 Yes suha is bitter.
 The tough skin covering the juice sacks is bitter.
 The seeds are also bitter.
 Cracking the seeds or biting the tough skin will masked the sweet and sour taste.

 I cracked a seed accidentally the first time I ate this fruit.
-I tried to avoid all the seeds but the taste was still bitter.
-I observed than some bitter skin were still attached to juice sacks.
+I tried avoiding all the seeds but the taste was still bitter.
+I observed that some bitter skin were still attached to juice sacks.
 Pulling it off carefully did not make any difference.

 Note: Some suha varieties have less bitter substance – like the Suha ng Davao.

 It was not the greatest pomelo I have tasted.
 The best so far was from the Davao.
 The one I mentioned above.
 However, it is not the worst either.
 I peeled it with haste and no care at all.
 Touched the seed and juice sacks thick divider.
 Felt slight and tolerable bitterness, mildly sour and weak sweet.